icegoogles/Symbolic-Beam-Calculator/README.md

 # Symbolic beam calculator for MATLAB
-WORK IN PROGRESS

 Documentation on how to use.
 It's recommended to **look at the given examples** since they are mostly self-explainatory.
-For still occouring questions you can look further into this documentation.
+For still occouring questions you can look further into this documentation.\
+\
+This toolbox is provided as is with no warrenty and is **only** for personal and educational use.

 ## Units
 This beam-solver does not work with units!
 All units have to be the same and those are also the ones for the solution.
 *Common Units are:*